glacials/twos.dev/src/cold/apple.md

 ### ✔ Tasks → Reminders {#reminders}

 Reminders is one of the best-designed apps on iOS.
+It is simple and powerful.

+Reminders can be scheduled to “pop” (send a push notification and become "due") at:

+- A due date
+- A due date and time
+-
+- When arriving at a location
+- When leaving a location
+- When getting in a car
+- When leaving a car
+- When messaging `$PERSON`

+Reminders can belong to lists (e.g. work vs. personal).
+Lists can have sections (e.g. pack bedroom items vs. pack kitchen items).
+Lists can be shared,
-Reminders can be scheduled to “pop” at a date, a date and time, a location, and/or when messaging `$PERSON`.
-Reminders can belong to lists (e.g. work vs. personal), lists can be shared (e.g. family chores), and reminders within shared lists can be assigned to people.
+and reminders within shared lists can be assigned to people.

-Reminders have a name, description, URL field, and priority.
+Reminders can have priorities, notes, URLs, tags, and subtasks.
-Reminders can have images attached to them, and any number of subtasks.
+Reminders can have images attached to them.
-They can be tagged and flagged.

-It’s a powerful app, but everything is presented simply.
-There is a native macOS app that synchronizes, so I get proper notifications on most of my devices.
-In app, I use the “Today” view which shows reminders ready to be addressed.

-As one use case, Summer and I share a family reminders list.
-On that list, a reminder to take out the trash pops every trash day when I arrive home.
-It’s assigned to me, but if she happens to do it before I get home she can check it off; it then won't pop for me.
+Reminders can repeat on schedules.

+Reminders are synchronized between devices, even Macs, so popped reminders show up where you are.

+For example, Summer and I share a family reminders list.
+On that list is a single reminder that repeats every trash day, and pops when I arrive home.
+It’s assigned to me, so it only pops for me.
+But if Summer takes out the trash before I get home, the reminder doesn't pop.

 Ecosystem effects of Reminders include integration with the share sheet in native apps (e.g. sharing from Safari automatically fills in the URL field)